kuannie1/FinalProject/docs/index.md

 ### Before You Start, Be Sure You Know:
 * If you are starting from scratch, make sure your verilog modules can communicate with each other seamlessly
-* HDMI has tricky input and output specifications
+* HDMI has tricky input and output specifications, specifically that it does not accept 2-D arrays.
+This makes working with matrices quite difficult to work with.
+You will need creative work-arounds
-* Using while loops and 2D arrays may be tempting, but they are almost impossible to synthesize in FPGA
+* Using while loops and 2D arrays may be tempting, but they are almost impossible to synthesize in FPGA.
+Once again, you will need creative work-arounds, such as using a fixed for loop
+* Even if a function compiles in verilog, it may not synthesize once put onto an FPGA

 ### Possible Next Steps:
-* We can extend our GPU to ...
+We can extend our GPU to ...

+* Draw more shapes and perform actions on them.
+Our original goal was to create a GPU that could draw a rectangle or triangle and be able to perform different operations on them.
+We were not able to implement because of the difficulties of performing transformations in verilog.
+However, in the future we would have liked to have been able to rotate and flip multiple different shapes that we are able to define.

+* Run multiple processes at once.
+In a real GPU, there are many cores that are able to perform in parallel.
+This would have enabled us to draw multiple shapes at once, or perform operations on a shape while another was being drawn.
+This would have made our GPU behave much more similarly to an actual GPU.
+While we originally intended to have one or two cores running in parallel, this was definitely a stretch goal for us.

+* Communicate with a CPU.
+While, for the purposes of this project, we blackboxed the CPU, in a real computer, the GPU and CPU interface with each other, with the CPU giving the GPU commands, while the GPU performs calculations and executes the commands.
+In the future, it would have been cool working with that interface between parts.

 ### Resources Used
 *